tethysplatform/tethys/docs/installation/production/configuration/basic/database.rst

 **Last Updated:** May 2020

-In this part of the production deployment guide, you will learn how to initialize and configure the Tethys Platform database for production.
+In this part of the production deployment guide, you will learn how to initialize and configure the Tethys Portal database for production.

 1. Set Database Settings
 ========================